airpwr/airpwr/README.md

 			home			Displays the pwr home path
-			help, h			Displays syntax and descriptive information for calling pwr version, v		Displays this verion of pwr remove, rm		Removes package data from the local machine update			Updates the pwr command to the latest version which			Displays the package version and digest where			Displays the package install path
+			help, h			Displays syntax and descriptive information for calling pwr version, v		Displays this verion of pwr update			Updates the pwr command to the latest version remove, rm		Removes package data from the local machine prune			Removes out-of-date packages from the local machine which			Displays the package version and digest where			Displays the package install path